Carey Harrison

-Carey Harrison (born 19 February 1944) is an English novelist and dramatist.
+Carey Harrison (19 February 1944 – 22 January 2025) was an English novelist and dramatist.

 Early years and education

 Harrison was born in London to actor Rex Harrison and actress Lilli Palmer, and raised in Los Angeles and New York, where he attended the Lycée Français.
 Subsequently, in Britain, he attended Sunningdale School, Harrow School, and Jesus College, Cambridge.

 Career

 His first play, Dante Kaputt, was staged at the Phoenix Theatre, Leicester, in 1966.
 Subsequent plays were premiered at the Traverse Theatre in Edinburgh and the Stables Theatre Club in Manchester, where Harrison was Resident Playwright from 1969 to 1970.
-His drama output for radio and television includes numerous award-winning plays, among them are Hitler in Therapy and A Cook's Tour of Communism.
-His recent work, A Cook's Tour of Communism, was broadcast by the BBC World Service in 2008.
-His most recent radio drama, Breakfast With Stalin, was premiered in 2010 by Westdeutscher Rundfunk Koeln in Germany, where 16 of Harrison's plays have been broadcast in translation.
+His drama output for radio and television includes numerous award-winning plays, among them are I Never Killed My German (which won a Giles Cooper Award in 1979), Hitler in Therapy and A Cook's Tour of Communism.
+His work, A Cook's Tour of Communism, was broadcast by the BBC World Service in 2008.
+His radio drama, Breakfast With Stalin, was premiered in 2010 by Westdeutscher Rundfunk Koeln in Germany, where 16 of Harrison's plays have been broadcast in translation.

-In 2009, a new stage play, Scenes From a Misunderstanding, a comedy about the relationship between Sigmund Freud and Carl Jung, was premiered at the Jewish Theatre Festival in Manhattan, and subsequently re-mounted at the Byrdcliffe Theater in Woodstock, New York, along with Bad Boy, a companion piece written for the New York cast.
+In 2009, a stage play, Scenes From a Misunderstanding, a comedy about the relationship between Sigmund Freud and Carl Jung, was premiered at the Jewish Theatre Festival in Manhattan, and subsequently re-mounted at the Byrdcliffe Theater in Woodstock, New York, along with Bad Boy, a companion piece written for the New York cast.
 A subsequent play, Magus, was staged by The Woodstock Players in June 2010, and another, Midget in a Catsuit Reciting Spinoza, in June 2011.
 His next play, Hedgerow Specimen, was staged by The Woodstock Players in June 2012.
 Three new plays for the Woodstock Players, I Won't Bite You: an Interview with the Notorious Monster, Dorothea Farber, and Rex & Rex, were premiered in repertoire in June and July 2013.
 17 hours of Harrison's work have been seen on Masterpiece Theatre, including the miniseries Freud.